Asia shares cheered by trade hopes, dollar downcast

 “The yen is being quietly sold as risk hedges are unwound and looks particularly vulnerable on the crosses,” Citi analysts said in a note.

-Short-covering against the euro was especially sharp as the common currency jumped 1.4 percent overnight EURJPY= to stand at 131.32 yen.
+Short-covering against the euro was especially sharp as the common currency jumped 1.4 percent overnight to stand at 131.32 yen.

-That allowed the U.S. dollar to bounce a little to 105.51 yen JPY=, having been at its lowest since late 2016 at one point.
+That allowed the U.S. dollar to bounce to 105.69 yen, having been at its lowest since late 2016 at one point.
 Yet the U.S. currency ran into selling against almost everything else, with notable breaks by the euro and sterling.

-The broad-based weakness saw the dollar drop to a five-week trough on a basket of currencies at 88.979 .DXY.
+The broad-based softness kept the dollar retrained against a basket of currencies at 89.121, after touching a five-week trough of 88.979.

-The decline offered some support to commodities priced in the dollar and spot gold XAU= edged up to $1,353.60 an ounce.
+The improved mood on trade gave a fillip to industrial commodities, with copper and iron ore bouncing, while spot gold was steady around $1,352.00 an ounce.

-Last week, Brent gained 6.4 percent and WTI rose 5.7 percent for the strongest gains since July.
+Last week, Brent advanced 6.4 percent and WTI rose 5.7 percent for the strongest gains since July.

-Reporting by Wayne Cole; Editing by Eric Meijer
+Reporting by Wayne Cole; Editing by Eric Meijer & Shri Navaratnam